Peter Murchie: Coaching career

 On 25 July 2017 it was announced that Murchie would be a player/coach at Stade Niçois in France.
 This was part of a wider tie-up between Scottish Rugby and Stade Nicois.

 On 5 January 2018 it was announced that Murchie was retiring on medical advice and took up a coaching position working for Scottish rugby in the academies.

 On 21 February 2018 it was announced that Murchie would take over as Ayr RFC head coach, who play in the Scottish Premiership.

-On 14 December 2019 Murchie was announced as the Head Coach for the Ayr Super6 team, after a Scottish Rugby competition restructuring.
+On 14 December 2019 Murchie was announced as the head coach for the Ayr Super6 team, after a Scottish Rugby competition restructuring.

 Murchie coached Ayr RFC to a league and cup double for the 2018/2019 season after a last minute victory in the cup final played at BT Murrayfield.

-On 5 March 2021 it was announced that Peter Murchie would become an Assistant Coach for Glasgow Warriors, concentrating on Skills coaching.
+On 5 March 2021 it was announced that Peter Murchie would become an assistant coach for Glasgow Warriors, concentrating on Skills coaching.
+On 10 January 2025 he became a centurion for coaching matches.
+This made him the first person to play over 100 matches for the club, and also coach 100 matches for the club.

+He joined Kobelco Kobe Steelers in 2025, linking up with former Glasgow Warriors head coach Dave Rennie.